5 Star Review on Google! ⭐⭐⭐⭐⭐

 Lynne Williamson (5 Stars on Google)

-Mr. and Mrs. Williamson contacted me and asked if I could provide them with a proper Sunroom and the extra space they wanted.
-A Sunroom that would add the WOW factor to their home and be fully useable, a fully glazed dining room to enjoy both in the Summer and Winter months.
+Mr. and Mrs. Williamson contacted me and asked if I could design them a new Sunroom, replacing the old white one and providing additional space for a glazed Dining Room.
+A Sunroom that would add the wow factor to their home and be fully insulated allowing them to enjoy both in the Summer and Winter months, open-plan to their Kitchen.

 The design included:

-New fully glazed (floor to ceiling) contemporary Sunroom with full width access & large sliding door.
+New fully glazed (floor to ceiling) contemporary extension with full width access & large sliding door.

 Additional full height window in Sitting Room to provide additional light and views of the side gardens.